Tobacco-Free Park Policy Directory

 Information for Local Policy Makers

 Download our guide for policy makers.
-The guide includes information about secondhand smoke, the benefits of tobacco-free park policies, and how policy makers can adopt tobacco-free policies for their facilities.
+The guide includes information about the benefits of tobacco-free park policies and how policy makers can adopt tobacco-free policies for their parks and recreation areas.

 • Parks are established to promote healthy activities.
-The purpose of park areas is to promote community wellness, and tobacco-free policies fit with this idea.
+Parks are meant to promote community wellness, and tobacco-free policies fit with this idea.

 • Secondhand smoke harms everyone.
 Secondhand smoke is a human carcinogen for which there is no safe level of exposure.
-Exposure to secondhand smoke has immediate health consequences such as asthma attacks and other respiratory diseases.
+Exposure to secondhand smoke has immediate health consequences such as asthma attacks.

 • Secondhand smoke is harmful in outdoor settings.
 According to Repace Associates, secondhand smoke levels in outdoor public places can reach levels as high as those found in indoor facilities where smoking is permitted.